asa-davis/SpiceTrader/README.md

-TODO (12/19/20)
+TODO (12/29/20)
 - Features to Add
     - hud/inventory menus (in progress)
         - biggest thing to add at this point is items/inventory data structure
-        - hover over item for name tag (dark background, white text, minecraft style)
+        - hover over item for name tag (dark background, white text, stats if applicable. see minecraft...)
         - double click item to equip
     - trading
         - expand on docked menu